 Who doesn’t like talking to a robot?
 I start every morning asking my Google Assistant for the weather and traffic updates; but I often find myself just casually engaging in conversations with Siri on the iPad.
 (And millions of youtube videos prove that I’m not alone.)

-Messenger bots are a great way to engage potential readers and keep your existing readers entertained.
+Messenger bots are a great writing tools and ways to engage potential readers and keep your existing readers entertained.

 1. Write an interactive short story